ja2-stracciatella/ja2-stracciatella.github.io/development.md

 layout: page
 ---

+All development is done in the open, in GitHub [repositories](https://github.com/ja2-stracciatella) and [trackers](https://github.com/ja2-stracciatella/ja2-stracciatella/issues).

-## Reporting bugs and feature requests
+# Reporting bugs and feature requests

 If you find a bug or have a wish, please let us know [here](https://github.com/ja2-stracciatella/ja2-stracciatella/issues).
 Include: